iakhil/Christmas-Animation/README.md

 # Christmas-Animation
-An animation of snowflakes and glowing text wishing a merry Christmas.
+An animation of snowflakes and glowing text, wishing a merry Christmas.